Communitarianism and the self-institution of divinity

 Whether we are dealing with mainstream theism, Soviet-style atheism, or scientism, we are basically facing the same problem.
 Some power elite is in control of the narrative.
 A group of bureaucrats, career politicians, priests, conniving entrepreneurs, etc. are imposing their agenda in a top-down fashion.
 Their ostensible truth springs from a position of authority and privilege.
 This is the real problem.

-A new left requires more considerate approach.
+A new left requires a more considerate approach.
 Rather than preemptively reject religiosity, let us think as true scientists:

 - Why is it that all hitherto existing civilisations have had some sort of belief in divinity?